openhealthcare/openhealthcare.org.uk/source/_posts/2016-03-21-how-to-pitch-at-a-hackday.md

 author_link: thatdavidmiller
 image: assets/images/posts/nhshd.audience.jpg
 ---
-We've been running Hack Days for quite a wile now.
-[NHS Hack Day](http://nhshackday.com) has seen thousands of enthusiastic volunteers through it's doors, and hundreds of project pitches.
+We've been running Hack Days for quite a while now.
+[NHS Hack Day](http://nhshackday.com) has seen thousands of enthusiastic volunteers through our doors, and hundreds of project pitches.

 One of the questions that we get asked a lot, particularly by people who are new to hack days is